 - Evenly distribute the crust among eight (4-oz) ramekins or dessert glasses, pressing it to the bottom of each glass.
 Set aside.

 - Use a damp paper towel to wipe the food processor bowl and knife clean.
-Add the cream cheese, Greek yogurt, honey, vanilla and raw potato starch.
+Add the cream cheese, Greek yogurt, honey and vanilla.
 Process to incorporate, stopping once or twice to scrape the sides and bottom of the bowl with a spatula.

 - Once incorporated, process on high 2 more minutes, until very light and fluffy.